 A wayleave is not required where a utility supply is to be laid across our property for the benefit of our own premises, provided that the supply is:

-- for the use of a single occupier (e.g. a tenant, TOC or contractor) and they are billed directly or sub-metered and off-charged by us, or
+- For the use of a single occupier (e.g. a tenant, TOC or contractor) and they are billed directly or sub-metered and off-charged by us.

 In these cases the project manager concerned should seek clearance for the works and arrange for a supply agreement to be completed with the relevant electricity company.
-You should, however, continue to liaise with the department who requested the supply to arrange the timing and method of installation, giving details of works proposals direct to the asset protection engineers.
+You should, however, continue to liaise with the department who requested the supply to arrange the timing and method of installation, giving details of works proposals direct to the Asset Protection team.

 If you are carrying out works in relation to the NRSWA

-If you are carrying out works in a public highway that crosses under or over our land then you must serve notice of your intention to carry out works in accordance with the New Roads and Streetworks Act 1991 (NRSWA) and gives details of works proposals direct to the asset protection engineers.
+If you are carrying out works in a public highway that crosses under or over our land, then you must serve notice of your intention to carry out works in accordance with the New Roads and Street works Act 1991 (NRSWA).
+Details of the proposed works should be directed to the Asset Protection team.

 How to apply

-Before submitting your application, you must consult our asset protection engineers well in advance to arrange a feasibility study.
+Before submitting your application, you must consult our Asset Protection team well in advance to arrange a feasibility study.

 Once you have done this, email the following to firstname.lastname@example.org:

-All applications are subject to a consultation process (aka “clearance”), which will take around six weeks to complete.
-We will issue agreements once your application has been approved.
+All applications are subject to a clearance process.
+This will take around eight weeks to complete.
+We will only issue agreements once your application has been approved.